 Side note: This blog does not have a comments section.
 If you find any resonance with this particular journey I would like to invite you to join us on our forum, The Spiritual Realist in Business.

-Preamble – context… Spirituality, reality and business are 3 very big words with often many conflicting narratives.
-But I found the 3 concepts to be inextricably linked on my personal journey on the road less traveled.
-I would date my journey into consciousness back to 1997.
-It was the year of the Asian financial crisis and as group corporate director…
+Preamble – context.
+Spirituality, Reality and Business are 3 very big words with often many conflicting narratives.
+But I found these 3 concepts to be inextricably linked on my personal journey on the road less traveled.
+The idea evolved after reading M Scott Peck’s work on “Community Building in Business” back in 1997.
+I loved his ideas but I couldn’t…